 Teachers and childcare providers can avail of larger loans for a longer period (40 books for 84 days) to facilitate a group learning environment.
 To avail of this, please bring a letter from the school to your local branch and complete a short application form.

 We now offer class sets of reading material to schools.
 This is perfect for spicing up your group reading material.
 Each set can be borrowed for up to 84 days, using your teachers card.
-Download the Class Sets List and enquire at your local library.
+Check out what we have on offer and either book online or enquire at your local library.